StevenDWoods/StevenDWoods/README.md

 - 👋 Hi, I’m @StevenDWoods
 - 👀 I’m Stebo the Ai Whisperer
-- I'm currently learning everything I cay
+- I'm currently learning everything I can
 - 💞️ I’m looking to collaborate on innovation
 - 📫 How to reach me dashbrandusa@gmail.com